-PS 10: Plant Science Skills Instructor: To be announced
+PS 10: Plant Science Skills Instructor: Prof. Mapplebeck

-Techniques and skills used in plot seeding, forage harvesting, corn harvesting yield and dry matter determinations are studied.
-Seed testing, seed stratification, bulb forcing, as well as propagation of hardwood and softwood cuttings, are underaken.
-Course includes studies in the uses and operation of instruments used to mointor plant growth conditions.
-Automatic watering and feeding of greenhouse crops various methods of grafting, and the preparation of exhibition materials are also studied.
+Techniques and skills used in plot seeding, forage harvesting, corn harvesting, yield and dry matter determinations are studied.
+Seed testing, seed stratification, bulb forcing, as well as propagation of hardwood and softwood cuttings, are undertaken.
+Course includes studies in the uses and operation of instruments used to monitor plant growth conditions.
+Automatic watering and feeding of greenhouse crops, various methods of grafting, and the preparation of exhibition materials are also studied.
 Requires two semesters to complete.